Cyber Security Threats Facing Businesses

 POS intrusions – While data mining from POS terminals has decreased in recent years, it’s still an area of concern.

 Employee error – According to the Ponemon Institute, employee error is the top cause of data breaches.
+Of those who say their organization had a data breach last year, 54% say negligent employees were the root cause.
+92.4% of malware is delivered via email.
 Until better training is implemented in workplaces, accidental employee error will contribute significantly to enterprise vulnerability.

 Insider threat – While many employees who contribute to data breaches do so completely unaware, rogue employees with intent to steal data are a growing cyber threat.